 Kevin Franke has said he regrets how vlogging impacted his family, especially his kids.

 Ruby’s arrest and sentencing shattered her already tenuous relationships with her estranged husband and children.
 Kevin, who’d only had limited contact with Ruby after they separated in 2022, spoke with her via a few jailhouse phone calls after her arrest, but those soon ceased.
 Shari’s memoir made it clear Kevin isn’t responding to the letters Ruby has sent him from prison.
-He filed for divorce in November 2023 but hasn’t shared an update on the process since then.
+He filed for divorce in November 2023, and their split was finalized in March 2025.

 In an interview with People, Shari said she doesn’t want to rebuild any relationship with Ruby.
 “Part of me feels guilty if I don’t forgive,” she admitted.
 “But I’ve come to realize that forgiveness for me just means that I don’t let her actions consume my thoughts.”